What is the other name for the Bermuda Triangle?

 Old Fool

 The English Channel and The Great Lakes have higher levels of shipwrecks per number of vessels navigating through them than The Bermuda Triangle.
-It's a case of concentration of traffic in a small area, the higher the concentration the greater the likelihood of accidents.

 * Seshati *